NVIDIA

 Validate installation

-Check that ComfyUI is running correctly and accessible via web browser.
+Check that ComfyUI is running correctly and accessible via your web browser.

 curl -I http://localhost:8188